Juandavid716/gophysics/README.md

 ```
 This is a Physical library for Go Language.
-Which includes multiple Geometrical calculations like Circle, Lines etc in different forms.
+Which includes multiple physical and mathematical formulas.
 ```
 ## Installation